Asymptotically Honest Confidence Regions for High Dimensional Parameters by the Desparsified Conservative Lasso: Abstract

 \section{Abstract}

-{ In this paper we consider the conservative Lasso which we argue penalizes more correctly than the Lasso and show how it may be deparsified in the sense of \cite{van2014} in order to construct asymptotically honest (uniform) confidence bands.
+In this paper we consider the conservative Lasso which we argue penalizes more correctly than the Lasso and show how it may be desparsified in the sense of \cite{van2014} in order to construct asymptotically honest (uniform) confidence bands.
 In particular, we develop an oracle inequality for the conservative Lasso only assuming the existence of a certain number of moments.
-This is done by means of the Marcinkiewicz-Zygmund inequality which in our context provides sharper bounds than Nemirovski's inequality.
+This is done by means of the Marcinkiewicz-Zygmund inequality.
 We allow for heteroskedastic non-subgaussian error terms and covariates.
 Next, we desparsify the conservative Lasso estimator and derive the asymptotic distribution of tests involving an increasing number of parameters.
-As a stepping stone towards this, we also provide a feasible uniformly consistent estimator of the asymptotic covariance matrix of an increasing number of parameters which is robust against conditional heteroskedasticity.
-To our knowledge we are the first to do so.
-Next, we show that our confidence bands are honest over sparse high-dimensional sub vectors of the parameter space and that they contract at the optimal rate.
-All our results are valid in high-dimensional models.
-Our simulations reveal that the desparsified conservative Lasso estimates the parameters much more precisely than the desparsified Lasso, has much better size properties and produces confidence bands with markedly superior coverage rates. }
+Our simulations reveal that the desparsified conservative Lasso estimates the parameters more precisely than the desparsified Lasso, has better size properties and produces confidence bands with superior coverage rates.

 \textit{Keywords and phrases}: conservative Lasso, honest inference, high-dimensional data, uniform inference, confidence intervals, tests.